Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 ### Does MLAPI have any Matchmaking functionality?

-Matchmaking would have to be implemented via 3rd party matchmaking services.
+Matchmaking would have to be implemented using 3rd party matchmaking services.
 MLAPI has no matchmaking functionality, currently.

 ### How can you get more information for ClientRPC errors?